 Elle est présidée depuis 2010 par Jack Lang, ancien ministre de la Culture.
 Edouard Balladur, ancien Premier ministre et plus proche collaborateur du Président Georges Pompidou à l’Elysée, est le président d’honneur de l’ADCP.

 These quarterly journals present (in French) the best of current thinking on the history and theory of modern and contemporary art.
 They contain original essays by established French or international authors, papers by young researchers, or historically important texts that were unavailable up until now.
 Thematic issues alternate with varia issues.
 The journal is a crucial working tool and source of reflection for professionals and amateurs alike, with its finger on the pulse of both the current international artistic and intellectual scene, and the Centre Pompidou's own activities.
 The cover is regularly commissioned from an artist, who may also design a specific project for the inside pages of the same issue.

 Subscriptions: Subscription form (PDF, 43 Ko) (in french)

 Buy cahiers du Mnam: online store of Centre Pompidou.

 and discuss the Cahiers du Musée on Twitter with the hashtag #EditionsCP

 See the contents pages of all of the available issues. (in french)

 As part of its policy to support research, the Centre Pompidou offers three scholarships for PhD students enrolled in the second or higher year of their thesis, in a university in France or abroad.
-Applications for this year have closed.
+Applications for the year 2013-2014 are now closed.